bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

 The specified directory needs to be a filesystem or a subdirectory of a filesystem which can be accessed by NDMP.
 Which filesystems are available is showed in the :bcommand:`status client` output of the NDMP client.

-:index:`[TAG=NDMP->Environment variables] <pair: NDMP; Environment variables>` Additionally, NDMP can be configured via NDMP environment variables.
-These can be specified in the Options Block of the Fileset with the :strong:`Meta` keyword.
+:index:`[TAG=NDMP->Environment variables] <single: NDMP; Environment variables>` Additionally, NDMP can be configured via NDMP environment variables.
+These can be specified in the Options Block of the Fileset with the :strong:`Meta`\  keyword.
 Which variables are available is partly depending on the NDMP implementation of the Storage Appliance.

 .. code-block:: bareosconfig
    :caption: NDMP Fileset